Community safety and enforcement

 Public space surveillance (CCTV) in Hackney

-There are different types of public space surveillance systems available on land managed by the Council: CCTV in or around areas we manage, such as Council housing estates, CCTV in public places and temporary or permanent CCTV.
+We have different types of public space surveillance systems available on land managed by us.
+These include CCTV in or around areas we manage, such as council housing estates, as well as CCTV in public places.
+We also offer temporary or permanent CCTV.

 Emergency planning and response

 We have the same responsibility for dealing with emergencies as organisations such as the police, the fire brigade and the ambulance service.
-Emergency planning.
+See Civil protection: emergency planning and response.

 External advice and contact numbers